-Cyclopharm ended the financial year with a strong balance sheet and a cash balance of \$29.25 million, reflecting the capital raising undertaken during the financial year, and ongoing operational cashflows.
-The proceeds of the capital raise will be used to fund the ongoing FDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.
+Cyclopharm ended the 2022 financial year with a strong balance sheet and a cash balance of \$20.3 million.
+Our cash balance combined with ongoing operational cash flows and prudent expense and capital management means we are appropriately capitalised to fund the ongoing USFDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and continuing organic growth.